A naval blockade is a tactic and/or strategy

 - A more effective one was the one placed by the Royal Navy on the Italian East Africa, as Italy had no meaningful fleet (merchant or military) south of the Suez Canal while Britain could use both the ships of the East India Station and those of the Mediterranean Fleet based in Alexandria.

 - Napoleon tried to put this on the British with the Continental System, which was designed to starve Britain of the trade and resources needed for its burgeniong Industrial Revolution.
 While Britain did see a significant drop in exports, the problem was that many countries on the Continent not called France suffered significantly as well - smugglers all around evaded the ban (which Napoleonic France's land-based customs agents had a hard time policing) and several openly defied the call and traded with Britain, most notably Russia (which spurred Napoleon's doomed invasion).

 - French and British attempts at intercepting merchant ships carrying goods destined for (or coming from) each others' countries resulted in two wars with the United States.
 The Quasi-War in 1798 against France and the War of 1812 against Britain.
-The War of 1812, incidentally, also included a British blockade of American ports, which did much to hamper operations of the US Navy, hence the relative lack of naval battles during a several years-long war.
-The few times that American warships did manage to get out to sea, they were able to cause considerable damage by attacking British merchant shipping, with the USS Essex being probably the most successful example, and the USS Constitution being the most iconic.
+The War of 1812, incidentally, also included a British blockade of American ports, which basically shut down inter-state US domestic trade and devastated the country's (unusually trade-centric on account of its good access to the sea) economy since their merchant ships could no longer take to the sea.
+The US Navy was too weak to try to lift it, hence the lack of important naval battles during a three-year war involving two trade-oriented countries.
+The few times that American light-warships did manage to sneak past the blockade they were able to cause disproportionate damage to British merchant shipping, with USS Essex being probably the most successful example and USS Constitution being the most iconic.